Recap: Children Of Time S 1 E Finale

 - Hero of Another Story: Beth's father (a late-21st century Inspector Lestrade) and her half-brother Geoff (several years older and in the USAF) are mentioned several times.
 Beth clearly comes from a heroic family.

-- The Hero's Journey: Holmes and Beth both experience this.
+- The Hero's Journey: Holmes and Beth both undergo this.

 - Hope Springs Eternal: The attitude of Beth, Sally, the Irregulars, and George and Nikola.